 You have no items in your cart.

-On Thursday, March 22nd, at 7pm at the Emerson Center, the Bozeman Doc Series presents the Montana premiere of the award winning new documentary, The Last Animals.
+On Thursday, March 22nd, 2018, at 7pm at the Emerson Center, the Bozeman Doc Series presented the Montana premiere of the award winning new documentary, The Last Animals.
 The film will be preceded by the Bozeman premiere of Drive them Buffalo, the new short documentary from local filmmaker, Daniel Glick.

 As the single-digit population of Northern White Rhinos ticks closer to zero, The Last Animals follows the conservationists, scientists and activists battling poachers and transnational trafficking syndicates in their attempts to protect the remaining elephants and rhinos from extinction.
 A sweeping and sobering exposé, the film takes us from Africa’s frontlines to behind the scenes of Asian black markets, from backstage political maneuvering to the global response to the crisis.
 War-photographer turned filmmaker Kate Brooks’ film is both an extraordinary, visceral documentary and a potent plea for action.